 Established in 1995, the McDowell Sonoran Preserve encompasses more than 30,000 acres.
 That’s larger than the entire neighboring city of Tempe.
 Thanks to the concentrated efforts of the community, a full one-third of Scottsdale remains pristine, public open space.

 Visitors to the Preserve will discover a land of soaring mountains, boulder-crowned mesas, storm-carved arroyos and cactus as tall as office buildings.
-Nearly 200 miles of shared-use trails, departing from 10 trailheads, delve into the outback exposing the scenic wonders of a rugged frontier.
+More than 200 miles of shared-use trails, departing from multiple trailheads, delve into the outback exposing the scenic wonders of a rugged frontier.